-- 203. In addition to the minimum disclosure on the face of the statement of profit or loss and other comprehensive income in terms of IFRS, material income and expenses that are relevant to an understanding of the medical scheme's financial performance should be disclosed separately in the notes as required by IAS 1.
-Under IFRS 17 this may include splitting the expenses into a minimum of three categories: Expenses attributed to insurance acquisition cash flows, other directly attributable expenses and other operating expenses.
-Medical schemes may wish to split the expenditure between the medical scheme and own facilities. - 204.
-CMS issued Circular 29 of 2023 setting out their view on expenses to be included as directly attributable which schemes should consider in assessing directly attributable expenses however each scheme should apply the requirements of IFRS 17 to directly attributable expense based on their facts and circumstances. - 205.
+- 220. In addition to the minimum disclosure on the face of the statement of profit or loss and other comprehensive income in terms of IFRS Accounting Standards, material income and expenses that are relevant to an understanding of the medical scheme's financial performance should be disclosed separately in the notes as required by IAS 1.
+IAS 1.104 requires the disclosure of additional information on the nature of expenses for expenses classified by function.
+Under IFRS 17 this may include splitting the expenses into a minimum of three categories: Insurance acquisition cash flows, directly attributable expenses and other operating expenses.
+Medical schemes may wish to split the expenditure between the medical scheme and own facilities.

+- 221. Each scheme should apply the requirements of IFRS 17.B65 based on its facts and circumstances, to determine if expenses are directly attributable.

+- 222. Accredited administration service fees are considered to be directly attributable expenditure (i.e. part of insurance service expenses).
 Circular 77 of 2019 requires medical schemes to report on the accredited and any other administration fees paid per individual component per entity.
-This disclosure requirement is effective for year-ends beginning 1 January 2021. - 206.
-Schemes need to disclose in the notes to the financial statements, the fees and disbursements paid or payable to each third party accredited medical scheme administrator for: - Accredited administration of the medical scheme: - Member record management; - Contribution management;
+This disclosure requirement was effective for year-ends beginning 1 January 2021.

+- 223. Schemes need to disclose in the notes to the financial statements the fees and disbursements paid or payable to each third-party accredited medical scheme administrator for:

+- Accredited administration of the medical scheme:

+- Member record management;

+- Contribution management;

 - Claims management;

 - Financial management;

 - Information management and data control;

-- o Broker remuneration management; and
+- Broker remuneration management; and

 - Customer services.

 - Other contracted administration services:

 - Actuarial services;

 - Benefit management services;

 - Internal audit services;

 - Distribution services;

 - Broker services (accredited brokers and in-house sales and marketing services);

 - Marketing services;

 - Third party claim recovery services;

-- o Forensic investigations and recoveries; and
+- Forensic investigations and recoveries; and

 - Governance and compliance services rendered.

-- 207. Schemes should furthermore consider disclosure for the following contracted services provided by other third parties, which is incurred in the administration of a medical scheme:
+- 224. Schemes should furthermore consider disclosure for the following contracted services provided by other third parties, which is incurred in the administration of a medical scheme:

 - Actuarial services;

 - Association fees;

 - Fees and disbursements to the auditors;

 - Fidelity guarantee and professional indemnity insurance premiums;

 - Marketing expenses;

-- Penalties:
+- Penalties;

 - Principal Officer's fees; and

-- Trustee remuneration (see paragraph 188.
+- Trustee remuneration (see paragraph 188).

-- 208. Medical schemes are required to disclose any payment or consideration made to trustees either on the face of the statement of profit or loss and comprehensive income or in the notes, in terms of Regulation 6A: - Disbursements, including travelling and other expenses for attendance of meetings or conferences, accommodation and meals, and telephone expenses for business purposes, including reimbursement to trustees; - Fees for attending meetings of the Board of Trustees or sub-committees of the Board; - Fees due for holding a particular office on the Board or sub-committees of the Board; - Fees for consultancy work performed for the medical schemes by a trustee; and - Other remuneration paid to a trustee. - 209.
-Circular 48 of 2014 requires that the individual components of administration costs to identified separately to enable transparent disclosure thereof.
-Examples of such administration cost type services / expenditure are: - Actuarial services; - Fidelity and indemnity insurance provided/ secured on behalf of medical schemes; - Marketing and advertising; and - Printing and stationary.
+- 225. Medical schemes are required to disclose any payment or consideration made to trustees either on the face of the statement of profit or loss and comprehensive income or in the notes, in terms of Regulation 6A:

+- Disbursements, including travelling and other expenses for attendance of meetings or conferences, accommodation and meals, and telephone expenses for business purposes, including reimbursement to trustees;

+- Fees for attending meetings of the Board of Trustees or sub-committees of the Board;

+- Fees due for holding a particular office on the Board or sub-committees of the Board;

+- Fees for consultancy work performed for the medical schemes by a trustee; and

+- Other remuneration paid to a trustee.

+- 226. Circular 48 of 2014 requires that the individual components of administration costs are identified separately to enable transparent disclosure thereof.
+Examples of such administration cost type services / expenditure are:

+- Actuarial services;

+- Fidelity and indemnity insurance provided/ secured on behalf of medical schemes;

+- Marketing and advertising; and

+- Printing and stationary.